CarperAI/OpenELM/README.md

 All options for these classes are defined in `configs.py`, via dataclasses which are registered as a `hydra` config, and can be overriden via the command line when running one of the example scripts such as `run_elm.py`.

 ## Running ELM
 `python run_elm.py` will start an ELM evolutionary search using the defaults listed in `configs.py`.
 These can be overriden via the command line.
+For example, you can use `run_elm.py env=image_evolution` to run the Image Evolution environment.

 ## Sandbox
 To use the code execution sandbox, see the [sandboxing readme](https://github.com/CarperAI/OpenELM/blob/main/src/openelm/sandbox/README.md) for instructions to set it up in a Docker container with the gVisor runtime.